PastVirtual

 Dean and Professor of Law at Boston University

-Angela Onwuachi-Willig is the Dean and Professor of Law at Boston University, specializing in critical race theory and employment discrimination.
+Angela Onwuachi-Willig is the Dean and Professor of Law at Boston University, known for her scholarship in employment discrimination and family law.

 Corrine McConnaughy